Code of Conduct

 Participants asked to stop any harassing behaviour are expected to comply immediately.

-If a participant engages in harassing behaviour, Valkerie may take any action we deem appropriate, up to and including expulsion from all Valkerie and growclass spaces and identification of the participant as a harasser to other growclass community members or the general public.
+If a participant engages in harassing behaviour, Growclass may take any action we deem appropriate, up to and including expulsion from all Growclass and Growclass spaces and identification of the participant as a harasser to other Growclass community members or the general public.

 Reporting and Enforcement